Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

+= WIP 1.3.9 =
+* Added option to delete all settings and deactivate plugin.

 = 1.3.8.1 =
 * Fixed incompatability with WP versions older than 4.7.0 (thanks to stevendigital for reporting).